Here are a few simple tricks to present fresh and healthy foods in a fun and eco-friendly way.

 Packing a school lunch is no different from planning any other meal.
 You'll need fruits and vegetables, a lean protein, whole-grain carbohydrates and healthy fats.

-Instead of chips, offer carrot and celery sticks with homemade chia bars or dips.
-For a protein rich dipping treat, try creating your own nut butters using almonds or cashews.
-Packing a frozen smoothie is another great trick that your kids will love.
+Instead of chips, offer carrot and celery sticks with homemade dips, homemade chia bars, or pack a frozen smoothie.
 By the time the lunch bell rings, your frozen concoction will have thawed into a thick and creamy treat that's as nutritious as it is delicious.

 Have Some Fun

-Choose your ingredients with an eye toward balancing flavours, colours, textures and proportions.
-A fresh fruit salad of blackberries, halved green grapes and pineapple chunks is far more appetising than the usual commercial salad of peaches, apples and pears.
+Choose your ingredients with an eye toward balancing flavors, colors, textures and proportions.
+A fresh fruit salad of blackberries, halved green grapes and pineapple chunks is far more appetizing than the usual commercial salad of peaches, apples and pears.

-For younger children, put a twist on the traditional peanut butter sandwich by using raisins and bananas to make a funny face to brighten your child’s school day.
+Cut sandwiches into shapes with cookie cutters or a paring knife.
+Put a twist on the traditional peanut butter sandwich by using raisins and bananas to make a funny face for your child to enjoy.

 Finish packing their lunch with a personal note wishing them luck on a test or just to brighten their school day.

 Power-Packed Smoothie Recipes